CatjaB/coding-challenges/README.md

 # coding-challenges
-Here I will put several different analyses that I did under time constraints, e.g. for an interview.
+Here will be several different analyses that I did under time constraints, e.g. for an interview.

 List: